From hay to lush spring grass

 2. Risk of laminitis

-How can zeolite help with grazing?
+How can zeolite help during grazing?

 1. Binding of excess fructans